johnmaeda/designintechreport-2018/src/index.md

 are 3 and below, which means the majority use design early.

-.small.darkgray[By far the largest number of samples are from the US, so the variance by country will be less reliable, but good to note.]
+.small[By far the largest number of samples are from the US, so the variance by country will be less reliable, but good to note.]
 ]
 ]